ttungl/HeteroArchGen4M2S/README.md

 	* Network Throughput (MBps): 32366.64
 	* Network Latency (cycles): 23.6969

-6. To run the network-only mode, in the file `create_sim_configs_files`, you just need to modify the value of `network_only` to `1`.
-Thereby, now when running `HeteroArchGen4M2S$ python create_sim_configs_files`, the software will generate the bash file with network-only simulation.
+6. To run the network-only mode, in the file `create_sim_configs_files.py`, you just need to modify the value of `network_only` to `1`.
+Thereby, now when running `HeteroArchGen4M2S$ python create_sim_configs_files.py`, the software will generate the bash file with network-only simulation.

 7. To get the dynamic power from McPAT.
 	After running the file `create_sim_configs_files.py`, it also generated a sample xml file in `pipeline_xml_for_mcpat` folder under `HeteroArchGen4M2S` directory.
 This file is named as following `McPAT_hsa_#cores_benchmark_bmname.xml`, e.g., in this case, its name is `McPAT_hsa_16_benchmark_radix.xml`.